-- Biological Control.
+Biological Control.
 The sterile insect technique (SIT) makes use of sterile medflies to prevent the production of viable offspring.
 The wild female medflies mate with the sterile males and lay infertile eggs, thereby disrupting the breeding cycle and causing the population to be eliminated.
-Sterile flies are released by aircraft within a 3.5-mile radius around each detection site.
-Releases are repeated every three to four days for two life cycles of the fly (typically four to six months, dependent on temperature). - Chemical Control.
-Foliar bait treatments are used within 200 meters of each detection site in order to mitigate the spread of medfly by eliminating those adult life stages not directly affected by SIT (i.e., mated females and sexually immature flies).
-Foliar bait ground treatments are a protein bait spray that contains an organic formulation of the pesticide spinosad (GF-120 NF Naturalyte® Fruit Fly Bait) and are repeated every seven to 14 days for one life cycle of the fly (typically two to three months, dependent on temperature).
-Please visit the CDFA website to learn more about the treatment process at http://www.cdfa.ca.gov/plant/videos/spinosad/.
+Sterile flies are released by aircraft within a 3.5-mile radius around each detection site and future detection sites.
+Releases are repeated every three to four days for two life cycles of the fly (typically four to six months, dependent on temperature).